 Candidates must also complete a master's degree in any concentration, unless they are fluent in a foreign language.
 An internship with a local embassy is not a requirement, but recommended for those applying for a position as a diplomat.

-Depending on the day's objective, ambassadors will spend most of their time in meetings with either staff members, foreign diplomats or host country officials.
-In addition to time spent in meetings, ambassadors will spend much of their time in an office, writing up reports and implementing international programs.
+Depending on the day's objective, an ambassador will spend most of their time in meetings with either staff members, foreign diplomats or host country officials.
+In addition to time spent in meetings, they will spend much of their time in an office, writing up reports and implementing international programs.